 - South Australia Department of State Development - Minerals

-- Department of State Development Business and Innovation - Earth Resources in Victoria
+- Energy and Earth Resources - Earth Resources in Victoria

 - Geological Survey of Western Australia